roosta/gallery.roosta.sh/README.md

 Copyright © 2024 Daniel Berg

 - Source code from 2024 onward is distributed under [GNU General Public License v3.0](LICENSE) or later.

+**NO AI TRAINING**: Without in any way limiting the artist’s exclusive rights under copyright, any use of this gallery to "train" generative artificial intelligence (AI) technologies to generate artwork is expressly prohibited.
+The artist reserves all rights to license uses of this work for generative AI training and development of machine learning language models.